-We rely heavily on distributors and other resellers to market and sell our products and to maintain acceptable levels of customer satisfaction.
-We do not control their business operations.
-If one or more distributors were to experience a significant deterioration in its financial condition or its business relationship with us, this could disrupt the distribution of our products and reduce our revenue, which could materially and adversely affect our business, financial condition and operating results.
+Because we rely heavily on distributors and other resellers to market and sell our products, if one or more distributors were to experience a significant deterioration in its financial condition or its relationship with us, this could disrupt the distribution of our products and reduce our revenue, which could materially and adversely affect our business, financial condition and operating results.

 In certain product and geographic segments we heavily utilize distributors and value added resellers to perform the functions necessary to market and sell our products.
 To fulfill this role, the distributor must maintain an acceptable level of financial stability, creditworthiness and the ability to successfully manage business relationships with the customers it serves directly.
 Under our distributor agreements with these companies, each of the distributors determines the type and amount of our products that it will purchase from us and the pricing of the products that it sells to its customers.
-If the distributor is unable to perform in an acceptable manner, we may be required to reduce the amount of sales of our product to the distributor or terminate the relationship.
-We may also incur financial losses for product returns from distributors or for the failure or refusal of distributors to pay obligations owed to us.
+If the distributor is unable to perform in an acceptable manner, we may be required to reduce the amount of sales of our product to the distributors to pay obligations owed to us.
 For instance, on May 7, 2003, Digital Storage, Inc., one of our media distributors, filed for Chapter 11 bankruptcy protection.
 As a result of this bankruptcy, we recorded a net bad debt charge of \$1.8 million.
 Either scenario could result in fewer of our products being available to the affected market segments, reduced levels of customer satisfaction and/or increased expenses, which could in turn have a material and adverse impact on our business, results of operations and financial condition.